ibm-cloud-docs/assistant-data/dialog-runtime.md

   - It impacts which nodes are included in the disambiguation options list

     Sometimes a node is not listed as a disambiguation option as expected.
 This can happen if a condition value is also referenced by a node that is not eligible for inclusion in the disambiguation list for some reason.
 For example, an entity mention might trigger a node that is situated earlier in the dialog tree but is not enabled for disambiguation.
-If the same entity is the only condition for a node that *is* enabled for disambiguation, but is situated lower in the tree, then it is not added as a disambiguation option because your assistant never reaches it.
+If the same entity is the only condition for a node that *is* enabled for disambiguation, but is situated later in the tree, then it is not added as a disambiguation option because your assistant never reaches it.
 It matched against the earlier node and was omitted, so your assistant does not process the later node.

 For each node that you opt in to disambiguation, test scenarios in which you expect the node to be included in the disambiguation options list.
 Testing gives you a chance to make adjustments to the node order or other factors that might impact how well disambiguation works at run time.